Purdue-CS193/homework-0-arjunb1x/index.md

 ## First CS 19300 Homework
 ### Arjun's coding website

-- Bulleted
+- Teaches how to use git and GitHub
+- Useful for storing code and for organizing code
-- List
+- TA's are cool

-1. Numbered
-2. List
+- Good for showing future interviewers

+1. I like CS 193
+2. Good way to learn about GitHub

 **Bold** and _Italic_ and `Code` text